yaasinthariesca/yaasinthariesca/README.md

 📍 I'm currently an Informatics Engineering Student  from the University of Pembangunan Nasional Veteran Jakarta

-📊 I'm interested in data integrity, visualization, and statistical analysis.
+📊 I'm interested in data science, visualization and analysis and machine learning.

 🌱 I’m currently focused learning on data science that involves data mining, machine learning, and predictive analytics.